nxtgencat/havelocDocker/README.md

 - **Data Extraction**: Extracts data from email tables and uploads it to Supabase.
 - **Error Logging**: Captures errors and logs them for troubleshooting.

+## Docker Integration

+This project includes Docker support, making it easy to containerize and run the tool.
+The Dockerfile sets up a Python environment and prepares the bot to be run in a Docker container.

 ## Prerequisites

 - Python 3.x